 How Disruptions are Born—the Innovation Cycle & the Research Discipline

-by Greg Heist, Vice President, Strategy & Innovation, Gongos, Inc. & Susan Scarlet, Senior Director, Strategic Branding, Gongos, Inc.
+By Greg Heist, Chief Innovation Officer & Susan Scarlet, Senior Director, Strategic Branding, Gongos, Inc.

 It’s easy for us to look at the world from consumers’ eyes, since, at our core, we are all consumers.
 Think about the first time you held an iPad, watched a favorite episode on Netflix, or talked to your friend using Skype.
 I’ll bet you swiftly moved from “do I really need this?” to “I can’t imagine life without it.”
 That reaction was appropriate, since it is the typical response to initial encounters with disruptive innovations.